scottishgovernment/resources.mygov.scot/_guidelines/analytics.md

 - Google Account recovery

 ---
-## Introduction, training & Support
+## Introduction, training & support
 Every website should have its performance monitored regularly - this allows the service owner to identify issues and use the data to make better decisions as outlined in the Digital First Service Standard's [data driven](http://scottishgovernment.github.io/criterion/data-driven/) and [performance management]( https://scottishgovernment.github.io/criterion/performance-management/) criteria.

 To do this you will need to set up certain tools for your website or service.
 These are: